AnneEberhard/kempeUndCo_backend/README.txt

 if the user is created in the backend, choose a username that is not yet existent all interaction with frontend users is in the frontend (activation infos, reset passwort etc.) added two family possibilities for user to be assigned to - regard the frontend later on
+    Currently: default kempe for family 1 und empty field for family 2 change later on!!